top of page

 Portrait of a Nation Award

-Commissioned by the Smithsonian Institution’s National Portrait Gallery, the Portrait of a Nation Award is a biennial accolade designed by Barton Rubenstein.
-This distinguished award, crafted from stainless steel and standing 12 inches high, is presented at the Gallery's Gala Event to honor eminent Americans who have significantly contributed to the nation.
-It symbolizes excellence and service to the United States.
+Commissioned by the Smithsonian Institution’s National Portrait Gallery, the Portrait of a Nation Award is a prestigious biennial honor designed and created by public artist Barton Rubenstein.
+Crafted in polished stainless steel and standing 12 inches high, this sculptural award is presented at the museum’s celebrated Gala to recognize Americans whose achievements have shaped the nation’s cultural, civic, and public life.

 Powered by Grief